VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 WARNING

-Do not use means to accelerate the defrosting process or to clean, other than those recommend the manufacturer.
-The appliance shall be stored in a room without continuously operating ignito sources (for example: open flames, an operating gas appliance or an operating electric heater.
+Do not use means to accelerate the defrosting process or to clean, other than those recommended by the manufacturer.
+The appliance shall be stored in a room without continuously operating ignition sources (for example: open flames, an operating gas appliance or an operating electric heater).
 Do not pierce or burn.

 Be aware that refrigerants may not contain an odour.